Menu

 BASIC TRAIL INFO

-Trailhead: Upper carpark at Binna Burra (off the Border Track)
+TRAILHEAD: Upper day-use area at Binna Burra (off the Border Track) or lower day-use area, depending on clockwise/anti-clockwise

 The Ships Stern Circuit is definitely one of the best Lamington National Park hikes but it is a long one.
 You’ll find waterfalls, lookouts and plenty of side tracks to turn this already long walk into an even longer one.